What to eat corn flakes with. Contraindications for use

-In the modern world, people are constantly in a hurry somewhere.
-They don't have time to prepare a full breakfast.
-Therefore, in many families in the morning, instead of omelettes or oatmeal, ready-made breakfast cereals from corn flakes are used.
-But how useful this food is, it is worth understanding.
+IN modern world people are always in a hurry to get somewhere.
+They don't have time to prepare full breakfasts.
+Therefore, in many families in the morning, instead of omelettes or oatmeal ready-made breakfast cereals made from corn flakes are consumed.
+But how healthy this food is is worth understanding.

 Composition and benefits

 The history of corn flakes dates back to 1894.
-For such a long time of its existence, this product has not lost its popularity, but, on the contrary, has gained a large number of fans due to its pleasant taste and crunchy properties.
-Many manufacturers claim in their advertisements that corn flakes carry the maximum benefit, as they are saturated with useful components.
+Over such a long period of its existence, this product has not lost its popularity, but, on the contrary, has gained large number fans, thanks to his good taste and crunchy properties.
+Many manufacturers claim in their advertisements that corn flakes contain maximum benefit, because they are saturated with useful components.

 To talk about how useful this product is, you should study its composition and consider the nutritional value.